PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 **1. Why does the inference speed not appear to improve noticeably before and after enabling the high-performance inference plugin?**

-The high-performance inference plugin accelerates inference by intelligently selecting the backend.

-For modules, due to model complexity or unsupported operators, some models may not be able to use acceleration backends (such as OpenVINO, TensorRT, etc.).
-In such cases, corresponding messages will be logged, and the fastest available backend known will be chosen, which may fall back to standard inference.

-For model pipelines, the performance bottleneck may not lie in the inference stage.

-You can use the [PaddleX benchmark](../module_usage/instructions/benchmark.md) tool to conduct actual speed tests for a more accurate performance evaluation.
+The high-performance inference plugin achieves inference acceleration by intelligently selecting and configuring the backend.
+However, due to the complex structure of some models or the presence of unsupported operators, not all models may be able to be accelerated.
+In these cases, PaddleX will provide corresponding prompts in the log.
+You can use the [PaddleX benchmark feature](../module_usage/instructions/benchmark.en.md) to measure the inference duration of each module component, thereby facilitating a more accurate performance evaluation.

-**2. Does the high-performance inference functionality support all model pipelines and modules?**
+**2. Do all pipelines and modules support high-performance inference?**

-The high-performance inference functionality supports all model pipelines and modules, but some models may not see an acceleration effect due to reasons mentioned in FAQ 1.
+All pipelines and modules that use static graph models support enabling the high-performance inference plugin; however, in certain scenarios, some models might not be able to achieve accelerated inference.
+For detailed reasons, please refer to Question 1.

 **3. Why does the installation of the high-performance inference plugin fail with a log message stating: “Currently, the CUDA version must be 11.x for GPU devices.”?**